kellywslee/PuPPals_DB/README.md

 - User
 - Dog
 - Follow
+- Message
 - Chat
-- Message

 Relationships:
 - A user may have one or more dogs; A dog must belong to one and only one user.
 - A dog may follow one or more dogs; A dog may be followed by one or more dogs.
-- A chat may have two or more dogs; A dog may participate in one or more chats.
+- A dog may send one or more messages; A message must belong to one and only one dog.
 - A chat may have one or more messages; A message must belong to one and only one chat.

 ## Entity Relationship Diagram